 One cod that weighed 1.33kg put Neil Evans in second place and Justin Bird was third with 0.82kg from a dogfish and a whiting.

-Competitors accommodate during The George during 5pm; fishing is from 6pm to 10pm and organiser Chris Isaac is on 01792 677079.
+Competitors meet at The George at 5pm; fishing is from 6pm to 10pm and organiser Chris Isaac is on 01792 677079.

 The pegged down open competition on Swansea breakwater on Sunday, February 27 will be fished from 12noon to 4pm and is a Penn League qualifier.